“Talent Show, My…(Whistle)!”

 I wasn’t super excited to write about this one, I admit.
 The storyline for “Too Many Girls” revolves around an often used plot device: Davy is in “love.”
 On the plus side, writers were obviously aware of it and making fun of it themselves; using a well-established trait of Davy’s to drive the story.
 Similar to “Success Story,” the conflict is about the possible loss of Davy as a band member.
 The best part is the talent show – that’s the centerpiece and most memorable sequence.
 The teleplay was written by Dave Evans, Gerald Gardner, Dee Caruso, from a story by Dave Evans.
 The episode aired on December 19, 1966, and James Frawley directed.

 The opening scene is the Monkees rehearsing, and I do love it when they have story elements about them as a band.
-It’s really them playing this bit of “Stepping Stone” that you hear.
+The actors are actually playing this bit of “Stepping Stone” that you hear.
 They had just returned from a two-week promotional tour of the series, in September of 1966, when they started production on this episode, so the four of them were probably very used to playing together by now.
 Davy spaces out during the rehearsal when he sees a girl.
 The object of his affection is Valerie Kairys; it’s always fun to spot her in an episode.

 The Monkeemobile screeches to a halt on the street.
 Our villains of the episode, Mrs. Badderly and her teenage/young adult daughter Fern, watch the Monkees from outside the tea room.
 Mrs. Badderly, says “the little one is Davy.
 He’s English.
 He likes tea.”
 But how did she know they were pulling up just then?
 Holy cow, maybe she really is psychic.